Caerlower/HarmoniX/README.md

 ## Features
 ### AI-Generated Music Tokenization
 - Use AI models like Riffusion or OpenAI’s Jukebox to generate unique soundtracks.
-- Automatically mint each generated track as an ERC-20 token ($HMX) on Zora.
+- Automatically mint each generated track as an ERC-20 token on zora using coin-sdk.
 - Provide artists with royalties and revenue from token trading.

 ### Visual & Metadata Enhancement